FaceND/Delta/README.md

 ## Usage
 1. Attach the Delta to a chart in MetaTrader 5.
 2. Configure the input settings based on your trading preferences
+   - Choose the time range period.
    - Enable or disable the Bid/Ask display.
    - Choose the alert type and enable divergence alerts.
    - Customize the position, colors, and font size of the indicator.
-3. Monitor the Delta, Bid, and Ask values on the chart and receive alerts as needed.
+4. Monitor the Delta, Bid, and Ask values on the chart and receive alerts as needed.

 ## Script Code